MTUHIDE/iButton/README.md

 The main method is in the IButtonApp class in the gui package.

+The URL endpoints are in the enum CocoTempURLs class.

 ## To Do list
 - ~~Clean networking code to use one API.~~
 - Progress Bars for uploading, editing, and adding sites.